UnitedEffects/api-builder-utility/README.md

 All models should be created under the ./entities/ folder.
 The general approach is that an input version of the object is created under ./entities/writes/ to represent the properties required to write the data object, followed by a full object version of the same model under ./entities/ which references the input object to create a complete model.
 As an example:
-* ./entities/writes/region.yml, is a JSON schema representation of what would be necessary to define a Region.
+* ./entities/writes/user.yml, is a JSON schema representation of what would be necessary to define a User.
-* If you then look at ./entities/regions.yml, you will see that it consists of all properties from ./entities/common.yml and ./entities/writes/region.yml.
+* If you then look at ./entities/user.yml, you will see that it consists of all properties from ./entities/common.yml and ./entities/writes/user.yml.
-* This concatenation of properties allows for a full definition of the Region Object while ensuring that some properties of that definition are user defined while others are derived from the underlying system.
+* This concatenation of properties allows for a full definition of the User Object while ensuring that some properties of that definition are user defined while others are derived from the underlying system.

 ## JSON Schema and Open API